pulsar7official/pul7sar-bot/docs/04_RENDERING_SPECIFICATION.md

 Pipeline owns:

-- validation
+validation
-- context creation
-- configuration loading
+configuration loading
-- asset resolution
+asset resolution
-- font resolution
+font resolution
+context creation
-- template execution
+template execution
+layer generation
-- rendering
+rendering
+quality verification
-- exporting
+exporting

 Pipeline is the only component allowed to orchestrate multiple subsystems.

-No other component may coordinate the rendering lifecycle.

----
+Pipeline must execute these stages in the order defined by the Rendering Lifecycle.

+Pipeline is responsible for coordinating each stage and passing the required results to the next stage.

 End of Part 2.